MlataIbrahim/Data-Science-Blog-Post/README.md

 This code runs with Python version 3.* and requires some libraries, to install theses libraries you will need to execute: pip install -r requirements.txt

 You will need to download Stackoverflow’s 2017 and 2018 Annual Developer Survey and put in specific folders.
-You can find the data to download [link to Google!](https://drive.google.com/open?id=1QOmVDpd8hcVYqqUXDXf68UMDWQZP0wQV.
+You can find the data to download

 To move the downloaded files to the specific folder, you can execute.